Photo cropping mistake leads to AP soul-searching on race

 The initial explanation for the cropping was that it enabled a close-up of Thunberg, and that it removed a distraction — a building behind where Nakate was standing.

 The image was sent to AP’s customers worldwide by an editor who was unaware that someone had been cropped out.
-Editors and critics on social media spotted the cropping quickly and pronounced it both insensitive and an error journalistically.
+After seeing a critical tweet about it, editors at the AP said they realized it was insensitive and a journalistic error.

 Other photos were sent out that included Nakate.
 The AP waited more than a day to take the original cropped shot out of circulation.